 Let me select the Numbers option for demonstration purposes.

-And you can see that we successfully deleted a story point in Tableau.
+And you can see that we successfully deleted a story point.